Quivira: Expedition

-In 1540, Spaniard Francisco Vásquez de Coronado led a large expedition north from Mexico to search for wealth and the Seven Cities of Cibola.
-Instead of wealth, he found Indigenous farmers living in an array of communities and villages in what are today Arizona and New Mexico.
+In 1540, Spaniard Francisco Vásquez de Coronado commanded a large expedition north from Mexico to search for wealth and the Seven Cities of Cibola.
+Instead of wealth, he found Indigenous farmers living in an array of communities and villages in what are now Arizona and New Mexico.
 These were the Hopi, Zuni, Rio Grande Pueblo, Apache, and Navajo peoples.

-As Coronado arrived at the Rio Grande, he was disappointed by the lack of wealth among the Pueblo people, but he heard from a Plains Indian informant dubbed “The Turk” of a wealthy nation named Quivira far to the east, whose leader supposedly drank from golden cups hanging from the trees.
-Hearing of this, Coronado led an expedition of more than 1000 Spanish and Indigenous individuals onto the Great Plains in 1541.
+As Coronado arrived at the Rio Grande, he was disappointed by the lack of wealth among the Pueblo people, but he heard from a Plains Indian informant dubbed “The Turk” of a wealthy nation named Quivira far to the east, whose chieftain supposedly drank from golden cups hanging from the trees.
+Hearing of this, Coronado commanded an expedition of more than 1000 Spanish and Indigenous persons onto the Great Plains in 1541.
 The Turk served as the expedition’s adviser.

-On his journey, Coronado traversed the Staked Plains, home to two Indigenous nations: the Querecho and Teya.
+On his journey, Coronado traversed the Llano Estacado, home to two Indigenous nations: the Querecho and Teya.
 He was heading southeast when the Teyas told him that the Turk was taking him in the wrong direction and that Quivira was to the north.
 It appears the Turk was luring the Spaniards away from New Mexico with tales of wealth in Quivira, hoping perhaps that they would get lost in the vastness of the Great Plains.
 Coronado sent most of his slow-moving expeditionary force back to New Mexico.
 With 30 mounted Spaniards, Indigenous persons, priests, the Turk and Teya captives forced into service, Coronado changed course northward in search of Quivira.
-After a march of more than 30 days, he found a large river, probably the Arkansas, and soon met several Indigenous bison hunters, who led him to Quivira.
+After a march of more than 30 days, he found a large river, probably the Arkansas, and soon met several Indigenous bison hunters, who guided him to Quivira.